Framework

 The five pillars

-The AI Readiness Index evaluates these five pillars.
-Each pillar score contributes to the overall readiness assessment and sequencing recommendation.
+The Capital Risk Index evaluates these five pillars.
+Each pillar score contributes to the overall capital risk instrument and sequencing recommendation.

 People